 Kforce in Focus

-Earnings growth looks solid for KFRC for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $2.52 per share, which represents a year-over-year growth rate of 9.57%.
+KFRC is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $2.38 per share, which represents a year-over-year growth rate of 3.48%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, KFRC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report